Arsero/arsero/README.md

 Welcome to my profile !

-My name is Azzedine, I'm a .Net / React Software Engineer.
+My name is Azzedine, I'm a Software Engineer .Net

 ### About me 😄